Using "et al." for in-text citations in research papers

 Despite gaining an understanding of the meaning of et al., authors are often still confused about how to write et al. Essentially, the second word of the term et al takes on a ‘period’ (et al.) irrespective of whether it falls in the middle of a sentence.
 How many authors should a paper have before its citation is shortened by using et al.?
 Journals differ widely in this respect, and the American Journal of Tropical Medicine and Hygiene avoids the usage altogether, no matter how long a citation may run to.
 How to Write and Publish a Scientific Paper summarizes current practice as using et al. for more than three authors, a practice also favored by the Chicago Manual of Style , whereas Cambridge University Press, for its STM (science, technology, medicine) books, says: “Citations to works with three authors can either: (1) give all three names the first time, and thereafter use et al.; (2) give all three names for every citation; or (3) use et al. throughout” but “Citations to works with four or more authors should use et al. throughout” .

-The American Psychological Association (APA) has an even more elaborate system that uses three categories of papers: those with one or two authors, those with three to five authors, and those with six or more authors.
-For citations that fall into the first and second categories, the APA suggests listing all the names when the paper is cited for the first time.
-For subsequent citations, the style for the first category remains the same; for the second category, APA suggests shortening the citation to the name of the first author followed by et al. Papers with six or more authors are always cited giving the name of the first author followed by et al.
+The American Psychological Association (APA) has a system that uses two categories of papers: those with one or two authors and those with three or more authors.
+For citations that fall into the first category, the APA suggests listing all the names.
+Papers with three or more authors are always cited giving the name of the first author followed by et al. Papers with six or more authors are always cited giving the name of the first author followed by et al.

 Therefore, it is best to style in-text citations after studying the instructions to authors of your target journal as well as its recent issue.